softcover/softcover_book/chapters/marketing.md

-# # Marketing, launching, and selling on Softcover
+# Marketing, launching, and selling
 \label{cha:marketing_launch}

 This chapter will describe the steps supported by Softcover to market and launch books and associated media.
 It is currently in preparation.